 "I appreciate you calling me professional.
 I laughed.
 I was sipping lemonade.
 You have to look at every single wrestling company as a company or a corporation as you would on a stock market.

-"What New Japan is looking to do is to create a product that they can sell here in the States on a widespread platform that can somehow take chunks of WWE’s revenue, right?
+"What New Japan is looking to do is create a product that they can sell here in the States on a widespread platform that can take chunks of WWE’s revenue, right?
 WWE, if you notice, big new deal with Fox covers them, huge new deal in the kingdom of Saudi Arabia covers them.
 Huge deals across Europe covers them."

 Bonding After Tragedy Strikes